Frequently asked questions

 The winners are chosen from the shortlist by an independent judging panel with a range of expertise in different areas.

 The shortlisting and judging panels both review the nominations against the judging criteria outlined in the nomination form.
-For more information about criteria, please visit the how to enter page.
+For more information about criteria, please visit the categories and criteria page.

 Who is on the judging panel?